xpl/test_challenges/SegmentStream/README.md

 #### Single-click build and test

-After extracting the source code archive, or cloning it from a Git repo, entering the top-level project directory and executing ​make test​ will build the code and run all the relevant tests.
+After extracting the source code archive, or cloning it from a Git repo, entering the top-level project directory and executing `make test` will build the code and run all the relevant tests.
 Apart from the downloading and manipulation of docker images and containers, no changes are made to the host system outside the top-level directory of the project.
 The build and test should be fully repeatable and not requires any of software installed on the host system, with the exception of anything specified explicitly in the Platform requirement.

 #### Documentation